skni-kod/Dodo-Lang/Dodo-lang/documentation/ValueConversions.md

 ## Value conversions

-When an expression is processed the size and type of the location it's regNumber to later is used for conversions.
-So for example if a 4 byte variable is regNumber a value of addition of 2 8 byte variables they are first converted  to the destination's type, after that down to 4 bytes and only then are they added and placed in their location.
+When an expression is processed the size and type of the location it's assigned to later is used for conversions.
+So for example if a 4 byte variable is assigned a value of addition of 2 8 byte variables they are first converted  to the destination's type, after that down to 4 bytes and only then are they added and placed in their location.

 Sizes are determined at every operation level, so that all the values are cast to the highest size in the operation and then downsized after.